LoinHeart/Heart_Diagnosis_Assistant/README.md

         -H "Content-Type: application/json" \
         -d '{"age": 63, "sex": 1, "cp": 3, "trestbps": 145, "chol": 233, "fbs": 1, "restecg": 0, "thalach": 150, "exang": 0, "oldpeak": 2.3, "slope": 0, "ca": 0, "thal": 1}'

-The response from the AI_server API will be printed in the terminal.
+The response from the AI_server will be printed in the terminal.